Select therapeutic use:

 HIV-1 protease inhibitor.

-Nausea, vomiting, diarrhea, abdominal pain, jaundice, scleral icterus, rash (may be severe; discontinue if occurs), headache, insomnia, peripheral neuropathy, dizziness, myalgia, depression, fever, lab abnormalities, hyperglycemia, fat redistribution, immune reconstitution syndrome, hyperbilirubinemia, nephrolithiasis/cholelithiasis, chronic kidney disease, 2nd- or 3rd-degree AV block, QT prolongation.
+Nausea, vomiting, diarrhea, abdominal pain, jaundice, scleral icterus, rash (may be severe; discontinue if occurs), headache, insomnia, peripheral neuropathy, dizziness, myalgia, depression, fever, hyperglycemia, fat redistribution, immune reconstitution syndrome, hyperbilirubinemia, nephrolithiasis/cholelithiasis, chronic kidney disease, 2nd- or 3rd-degree AV block.
 Children: also cough, peripheral edema, extremity pain, nasal congestion, oropharyngeal pain, wheezing, rhinorrhea.

 Register pregnant patients exposed to atazanavir by calling (800) 258-4263.
 See Norvir entry in this section for more information on ritonavir.